HomePoliticsMaldives declares emergency, US urges Abdulla Yameen to respect rule of law

 Preferred Source of Google

-In an unprecedented move, Maldives President Abdulla Yameen has declared a state of emergency, ordered security forces into the supreme court and arrested a former president.The president has defied a Supreme Court ruling handed down last week, which revoked terrorism charges against nine leading opposition figures including the country’s first democratically elected president, Mohamed Nasheed, is now in exile.
+In an unprecedented move, Maldives Abdulla Yameen has declared a state of emergency, ordered security forces into the supreme court and arrested a former president.The president has defied a Supreme Court ruling handed down last week, which revoked terrorism charges against nine leading opposition figures including the country’s first democratically elected president, Mohamed Nasheed, who is now in exile.

 China, the United States and India issued travel advisories for the Maldives, a country of 400,000 people best known as a beach paradise for the tourists that provide most of its foreign currency revenue.